andrewwk/tiny-app/README.md

 #Tiny App

 ### Description
 A three-day web app project using Node.
-The app will allow users to shorten long URLs much like TinyURL.com, bit.ly, and the like.
+The app allows users to shorten long URLs much like TinyURL.com, bit.ly, and the like.
 Built with an HTTP Server to handle requests from the browser (client) along with Express

 ### Functional Requirements